swcarpentry/git-novice/01-backup.md

 it tells us everything is up to date.
-If we want to know what we've done recently, we can ask Git to show us the project's history:
+If we want to know what we've done recently, we can ask Git to show us the project's history using `git log`:

 ~~~
 $ git log